dlcs/protagonist/docs/rfcs/007-cantaloupe-image-server.md

 `Orchestrator` supports generating IIIF 2.1 and 3.0 manifests (for [single item manifests](https://github.com/dlcs/protagonist/issues/183) and [named queries](https://github.com/dlcs/protagonist/issues/175)) on different paths as well as a canonical path that will return either v2.1 or v3.0 depending on configuration.

 This same path structure and configuration could be used to ensure that the ImageAPI matches the PresentationAPI version.
+See [#248](https://github.com/dlcs/protagonist/issues/248) and [#247](https://github.com/dlcs/protagonist/issues/247).

 ## Optimisations